-- (A) have a relationship as a couple; and - (B) are not married to one another or related by family. - (2) child or an adult child (including an adopted child, a step child or an exnuptial child), parent (including foster parent step parent or legal guardian), grandparent, grandchild, sibling or step sibling, brother-inlaw, sister-in-law, son-in-law or daughter-in-law of the employee or employee's spouse. - (vi) 'Medical Certificate' issued by a registered health practitioner is taken to be a medical certificate for the purpose of this clause if it is issued in respect of the area of practice in which the practitioner is registered or licensed under an appropriate law of the State of Tasmania that provides for the registration or licensing of health practitioners. - (vii) 'Personal Leave' means leave provided for: - (1) due to personal illness or injury; or - (2) to care or support members of their immediate family or household who are ill or injured; or - (3) to care or support members of their immediate family or household due to an unexpected emergency; or - (4) who is experiencing family violence to attend to health issues or legal, financial, child care or other issues arising from family violence. - (viii) 'Statutory Declaration' means a declaration made in writing, and meeting the requirements of the Oath Act 2001 (Tas).
-A false statement in a Statutory Declaration is an offence under section 113 of the Criminal Code as contained in Schedule 1 of the Criminal Code Act 1924 (Tas). - (b) Amount of Personal Leave - (i) Personal leave is available to an employee, when the employee is absent:
+- (A) have a relationship as a couple; and - (B) are not married to one another or related by family. - (2) child or an adult child (including an adopted child, a step child or an exnuptial child), parent (including foster parent step parent or legal guardian), grandparent, grandchild, sibling or step sibling, brother-inlaw, sister-in-law, son-in-law or daughter-in-law of the employee or employee's spouse. - (iv) 'Medical Certificate' issued by a registered health practitioner is taken to be a medical certificate for the purpose of this clause if it is issued in respect of the area of practice in which the practitioner is registered or licensed under an appropriate law of the State of Tasmania that provides for the registration or licensing of health practitioners. - (v) 'Personal Leave' means leave provided for: - (1) due to personal illness or injury; or - (2) to care or support members of their immediate family or household who are ill or injured; or - (3) to care or support members of their immediate family or household due to an unexpected emergency - (vi) 'Statutory Declaration' means a declaration made in writing, and meeting the requirements of the Oath Act 2001 (Tas).
+A false statement in a Statutory

-- (1) due to personal illness or injury; or

-- (2) to provide care or support for a member of the employee's immediate family or household who is ill or injured; or

-- (3) to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency;

-- (4) due to the employee experiencing family violence in which case the employee may access personal leave entitlements to attend to any of the following matters:

-- Attend medical/counselling appointments

-- Maintain safe housing

-- Access Police service

-- Attend court hearings

-- Access legal advice

-- Organise child care or education matters

-- Attend to financial matters

-- Maintain support networks with children, family and others; and

-- Undertake other related activities
+Declaration is an offence under section 113 of the Criminal Code as contained in Schedule 1 of the Criminal Code Act 1924 (Tas).

+(b) Amount of Personal Leave
-- (ii) Personal leave accrues according to length of service.
-Part-time employees are entitled to the same personal leave credits as a full-time employee but on a pro-rata basis according to the number of hours worked compared to fulltime employees.
-Payment for personal leave will only be made for those hours that would normally have been worked had the employee not been on personal leave.

-- (iii) Personal leave may be taken for part of a single day.
+- (i) Personal leave is available to an employee, when the employee is absent: - (1) due to personal illness or injury; or - (2) to provide care or support for a member of the employee's immediate family or household who is ill or injured; or - (3) to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency; - (ii) Personal leave accrues according to length of service.
+Part-time employees are entitled to the same personal leave credits as a full-time employee but on a pro-rata basis according to the number of hours worked compared to full-time employees.
+Payment for personal leave will only be made for those hours that would normally have been worked had the employee not been on personal leave. - (iii) Personal leave may be taken for part of a single day.

-- (c) Calculation of Personal Leave Year
+(c) Calculation of Personal Leave Year

-- (i) A personal leave year for the purpose of this clause means 12 months of continuous paid employment from the commencement of employment including periods of paid leave.

-- (ii) For any period of leave without pay, excluding personal leave without pay, taken by an employee of more than 20 working days in aggregate in any personal leave year the whole of that period is not to count as service for the purpose of calculating the personal leave accrual date.

-- (d) Personal Leave for Permanent Employees
+- (i) A personal leave year for the purpose of this clause means 12 months of continuous paid employment from the commencement of employment including periods of paid leave. - (ii) For any period of leave without pay, excluding personal leave without pay, taken by an employee of more than 20 working days in aggregate in any personal leave year the whole of that period is not to count as service for the purpose of calculating the personal leave accrual date. - (d) Personal Leave for Permanent Employees